FileMaker 18 Security Guide: Best Practices for Configuring Security Options

 - For Admin Console Sign In, enable External Accounts.

 Non-root administrators in FileMaker Cloud for AWS

 As the root administrator, you can allow non-root administrators to sign in to FileMaker Cloud for AWS and manage most aspects of the instance.
 Non-root administrators can't modify other administrator accounts, import SSL certificates, or discontinue the FileMaker Cloud for AWS subscription.

 Decide whether to permit the Perform Script on Server script step

-Note:This feature is not available in FileMaker Cloud for AWS.
+Note:This feature is not available in FileMaker Cloud products.

 For performance reasons, solution developers may design FileMaker Pro Advanced databases to use the Perform Script on Server script step.
 For security reasons, FileMaker Server administrators can decide whether to permit Perform Script on Server in hosted solutions.